sggts04/dankcli/README.md

 ```

 The text gets automatically wrapped according to width of image but you can also have intentional \n in your text.
-The meme is saved in the current folder with the name as the current date and time.
+The image is saved in the current folder with the name as the current date and time.

 ## Example